xelis-project/xelis-vm/README.md

 - **Improve Parser**
 Parser is currently operating in a full recursive mode, which can create a stackoverflow in case of a too complex/deep expression to build.
 Rewriting the key parts to operate in an iterative way would prevent any stack overflow.

-- **Enums**
-Enums are useful for future events system.
-Each events will be broadcasted by the XELIS daemon through the WebSocket Server to all clients that subscribed to it.
-They will also be registered in the events history of a block.

 - **Imports**
 Allow to import other files to have a better code organization.